 In our 1999 edition, Farmers’ Almanac ran a campaign suggesting that we move Halloween celebrations and trick-or-treating to the last Saturday in October.
-It’s been almost 20 years since we proposed the idea, and it’s one we still think makes ghoulishly good sense.
+It’s been 20 years since we proposed the idea, and it’s one we still think makes ghoulishly good sense.

 Before you make up your mind yea or nay, read our case as we presented it and share your thoughts with us.
 We’d love to hear what you think!

 Saturday: The Trick To Making Halloween A Real Treat

 Witches, ghosts, and goblins may be the first thing you think of when you hear the word “Halloween,” but at Farmers, Almanac we think of family fun.